Stable Object Placement Planning From Contact Point Robustness: Simulation Experiments

 \section{Simulation Experiments}

-A set of experiments is performed across six different scenes, shown in \cref{fig:scenes}, where the task is to place a cube such that it stably rests on other objects.
-Each scene is designed to challenge the algorithms in different ways: \textit{Stack} has lots of points on vertical surfaces, \textit{Pyramids} has few strong contact points, \textit{Table} is prone to toppling, \textit{Sawteeth} has no horizontal surfaces, and \textit{Canyon} only affords placements resting on both objects.
+We perform a series of simulation experiments across six different scenes, shown in \cref{fig:scenes}, where the task is to place a cube such that it stably rests on other objects.
+Each scene is designed to challenge the algorithms in different ways.
+The \textit{Stack} scene has many points on vertical surfaces, \textit{Pyramids} has few robust contact points, \textit{Table} is prone to toppling, \textit{Sawteeth} has no horizontal surfaces, and \textit{Canyon} only affords placements resting on both objects.
 The benchmarked algorithms and evaluation criteria are described in \cref{sec:benchmarked_algorithms} and \cref{sec:evaluation_criteria} respectively, and the results are reported in \cref{tab:results}.
-For all sample-based planners, fifty consecutive experiments are performed for each scene with a maximum of 500 attempts per experiment, and the algorithms are evaluated in terms of planning time, assembly robustness, packing density, and success rate.
+For all sample-based planners, fifty consecutive experiments are performed for each scene with a maximum of 500 attempts per experiment.
+Algorithms are evaluated in terms of planning time, assembly robustness, packing density, and success rate.